naphteine/lunch/README.md

 - Search Functionality: Quickly find recipes based on ingredients, cuisine or recipe name.
 - Responsive Design: Enjoy a seamless experience across different devices, ensuring easy access wherever you go.

+## Name

+The name of this project, "Lunch", is inspired by the film "Naked Lunch" and its source material, the novel by William S. Burroughs.

 ## Contributing

 If you have any improvements, bug fixes, or feature suggestions, please open an issue on the GitHub repository.